Turbulent gas-rich disks at high redshift: bars & bulges in a radial shear flow: Discussion: broader implications

 In Fig.~\ref{f:fdisktime}, we present an updated version of the diagram first presented in \citet{bla23} in light of the results from Sec.~\ref{s:heavdisks}.
 Given that cool ALMA disks are now being observed to $z\approx 6.5$ \citep{neel23}, we show only ``bar $-$ no bar'' dividing lines for $z=7$ and higher.
 The dashed lines refer to our earlier gas-free models; the solid lines refer to our new gas-rich models.
 Objects that fall above the lines have sufficient time to form a bar-like deformation in stars or in gas; objects that fall below the dividing lines do not.

-The data points refer to data from \citet{Price2021} that is still the only published list of disk mass fractions beyond $z=1$.
-But this is now becoming possible with ALMA data and so we anticipate $f_{\rm disk}$ data points at higher redshifts in the near future.
+The data points are extracted from \citet{Price2021}; this is presently the only published list of disk mass fractions beyond $z=1$ because it requires high-quality, spatially-resolved (sub-kpc) kinematic data.
+Such information is now becoming possible with ALMA data and so we anticipate many more $f_{\rm disk}$ data points in the near future, with estimates extending to higher redshifts.
 The ``ALMA disks'' label refers to the region populated in the new unpublished study by F. Roman de Oliveira (2023, personal communication).
 In the upper regions, we anticipate that stellar bars will be more common at lower redshift, and gaseous bars will dominate at higher redshift given their accelerated formation times.

 In Fig.~\ref{f:fdisktime}, the three dashed curves for the gas-free model are as follows:

 where

 The small adjustment at $z=0$ reflects the slightly higher halo mass compared to the low halo mass model in \citet{bla23}.
 The three solid curves for the gas-rich models ($f_{\rm gas} \gtrsim 40$\%) are as follows: